cosmos/cosmos-sdk/UPGRADING.md

 However, these commands and flags is still supported for backward compatibility.

 For backward compatibility, the `**/tendermint/**` gRPC services are still supported.

+Additionally, the SDK is starting its abstraction from CometBFT Go types thorought the codebase:

+* The usage of CometBFT have been replaced to use the Cosmos SDK logger interface (`cosmossdk.io/log.Logger`).
+* The usage of `github.com/cometbft/cometbft/libs/bytes.HexByte` have been replaced by `[]byte`.

 ### Configuration